grabermtw/Sail-Simulator/README.md

 # Sail Simulator

 This project is a demonstration of what can be done with Mathematica 12's Unity integration.
 You will need both Unity and Mathematica 12 to be installed on your computer for this to work.
-If you don't have these, here's a demo video: https://www.youtube.com/watch?v=C_RSfQAHW6c
+If you don't have these, [here's a demo video](https://www.youtube.com/watch?v=C_RSfQAHW6c).

 The basic outline of the project is as follows: In Unity, you type a valid function of two variables into the input box (using Mathematica syntax), and then a 3D mesh will appear in Unity based on the given function.
 The mesh that is generated is meant to be a stand-in for a "sail" made in that shape.
 You can click the "Enable/Disable Right/Left Wind" buttons in Unity to control where the "wind" is blown from.
 The "wind" in this project is represented by a flurry of small particles that are fired with a speed of 50 at your mesh (give them a few moments to reach the mesh).
 The current distance from the origin, velocity, and acceleration of the mesh are all displayed in the corner.